General von Steuben

 From 1775 onward, Baron von Steuben began looking for work in some kind of military capacity.
 He inquired about serving in the British, French, and Austrian armies, but no positions materialized.
 In 1777, he traveled to France, where he heard talk of glories and riches to be won in a revolution across the Atlantic Ocean.
 Through St. Germain, Steuben was introduced to the American ambassadors to France, Silas Deane and Benjamin Franklin.
 However, the two ambassadors were unable to promise Steuben a rank or pay in the American army.
 The Continental Congress had grown tired of foreign mercenaries coming to America and demanding a high rank and pay, based on promises made to them by the American ambassadors.
 These men would be promoted in rank over deserving American officers, causing discontent in the army.
 As a result, Congress ordered the ambassadors to stop this practice.
 Steuben would have to go to America and present himself to Congress strictly as a volunteer.
 Steuben left these first meetings in disgust and returned to the German kingdoms.

 There Steuben was unable to find suitable employment.
 He therefore returned to France and prepared to set out for America, strictly as a volunteer without promise of pay or rank.
 His passage to America was paid by the French government.
 On September 26, 1777, Baron von Steuben, his Italian greyhound, Azor, Louis de Pontiere, his aide de camp, and Pierre Ettienne Duponceau, his military secretary, embarked for America to serve in the revolution.
-They arrived in Portsmouth, in what is today Maine, on December 1, 1777, where they were almost arrested for being British because the Baron had mistakenly outfitted them in red uniforms.
+They arrived in Portsmouth, New Hampshire, on December 1, 1777, where they were almost arrested for being British because the Baron had mistakenly outfitted them in red uniforms.
 Steuben and his party then traveled overland through Boston to York, Pennsylvania, arriving there on February 5, 1778.